-In previous work, we have proposed a new playout buffer algorithm (Loss-Control), and demonstrated that Loss-Control can control the packet loss ratio as users like.
-As described in Section 1, however, there is a high possibility that the delay and other network parameters (type of codecs, access lines) in addition to the PLR would affect the perceived quality.
+In our previous work [6], we have demonstrated that Loss-Control can control the packet loss ratio as users like.
+However, there is a high possibility that the delay and other network parameters (type of codecs, access lines) in addition to the PLR would affect the perceived quality.
 The end users can choose the preferable playout quality, but there are still many configurable parameters left to the end users.
 It is hence necessary to introduce a simpler index for the end users, which directly indicates the perceived quality in multimedia communications.
 Today, many metrics to express the playout quality are proposed and evaluated.
 The subjective metrics that we adopt in this paper are more user-friendly because it is based on scores made by users according to listening and/or watching the played media.